lovette/mysql-to-mongo/README.md

 just include them at the end of the command line after a `--`.
 Details of the import process are saved to the file `mongoimport.log`.

+## Table Joins

+`my2mo-import` supports joining two tables using the `join` command.
+Joined tables are listed in a `join.tables` file.
+This file lists the new table name, the two tables to join, and the fields to join on.
+Because `join` requires both data files to be sorted on the join field, you can specify which field the resulting data should be sorted by before importing into the database.
+Use `-` if you don't want to sort the join results.
+The resulting table will not include the join field of the righthand table.

+	# List of tables to join
+	# NewTable Table1.Field Table2.Field FinalSortField
+	UserCity User.AddressCityID City.CityID AddressCityID

 ## Known Issues